AvinasheeTech/stm32-ssd1306-cubeide-driver/README.md

 ## 📝 Overview

-This repository provides a platform-independent driver for the SSD1306 OLED display controller available in the SSD1306_OLED_common/ folder, tailored for STM32 using STM32CubeIDE.
-The implementation focuses on delivering a clean, modular, and reusable codebase that can serve as a foundation for simple graphics rendering and advanced GUI integrations.

-The driver supports basic pixel-level drawing, and buffer management at the moment.
-It is designed with portability in mind, making it easier to adapt the same code structure for other platforms (such as ESP32 or different MCUs) without major changes.
+This release captures the milestone where we successfully integrated UI using SquareLine Studio and LVGL v8.4.0 with the STM32 (STM32CubeIDE) environment to display a clock like UI on the SSD1306 OLED.
+The implementation focuses on delivering a clean, modular, and reusable codebase of LVGL for different controllers.
+Our approach throughout the display series was to make reusable code.

+We Implemented FreeRTOS guiTask to handle LVGL and UI initialization, buffers, and drivers.
+Later we updated UI panels clock value in realtime.

-This project represents the first stage of the SSD1306 + STM32 integration: building a standalone driver.
+This project represents the third stage of the SSD1306 + STM32 integration: building a UI setup and displaying Time, Day and Date like a Clock similar to our ESP32 approach and can be easily replicated to other controllers as well.
+To understand basics of LVGL, SquareLine Studio, code structure, do refer to our videos on YouTube.
-Future work includes adding LVGL support and expanding higher-level graphics functionality.

 Reference taken from Adafruit SSD1306 library - https://github.com/adafruit/Adafruit_SSD1306
-Platform used for firmware development is STM32CubeIDE v1.18.1
+Platform used for firmware development is STM32CubeIDE v1.18.1, LVGL 8.4.0 and SquareLine Stuido 1.15.2.
 Learn more about this series 👇👇

 Part 1 👇